btconway/babyagi/README.md

 ## 🐱‍💻 Planned upgrades
   - Enhancement of report creation extension for full report parsing/changing
-  - Support for GPT4All models for task procedure and smart search LLM's
+  - Support of GPT4All models for task procedure and smart search LLM's
   - ...

 ************************************************************